 Pre – Draft Information

-Every team selected on FanDuel will consist of 9 Players totaling $60,000 in Cap Space.
+Every team selected in the Classic game on FanDuel will consist of 9 Players totaling $60,000 in Cap Space.

 Each roster is restricted to 4 players from a given team.